CEGRcode/scriptmanager-docs/docs/Guides/Tutorials/atac-seq-tutorial.md

 + The final image can then be saved by right-clicking and selecting ‘Save as’.
 PNG is fine for most cases, but SVG is strongly recommended if this composite plot will be used in Adobe Illustrator later.

 :::note
-Besides the composite plot image, ScriptManager has saved the matrix \*.CDT files to your Output Directory together with the composite plot values file (If you didn't change the name it would be called `composite_average.out`).
+Besides the composite plot image, ScriptManager has saved the matrix `*.cdt` files to your Output Directory together with the composite plot values file (If you didn't change the name it would be called `composite_average.out`).
 These CDT files will be used as the input for generating heatmaps in the next step.
 :::

 ### 6. Sort BED file by CDT file